-At times you may receive interference from a powerful nearby transmitter that is over loading your receiving equipment i.e taxis, carrier.
+At times you may receive interference from a powerful nearby transmitter that's overloading your receiving equipment (eg, taxis, carriers).
 This effect is normally only temporary.

-For AM long range co-channel signals may be received at night.
-The intensity will vary from winter to summer and over the 11 to 13 year sun spot cycle.
+Long range co-channel signals may be received at night.
+The intensity will vary from winter to summer and over the 11-13 year sun spot cycle.

-Is usually caused by power lines, electric motors/thermostats, microprocessors, switch mode power supplies, etc. Indeed anything using electric power may cause interference.
+Electrical interference is usually caused by power lines, electric motors/thermostats, microprocessors, switch mode power supplies, etc. Anything using electric power can cause interference.

-On AM and FM radios, the interference is characteristically heard as a buzzing noise, wine or hiss affecting mains and battery operated radios.
+On AM and FM radios, the interference is characteristically heard as a buzzing noise, whine or hiss — affecting mains and battery operated radios.
 AM reception is more prone to interference than FM reception.
-For AM the source of the interference may be many hundreds of metres away
+For AM the source of the interference may be many hundreds of metres away.

 - buy good equipment